fmshja/SEP-2---G16-Project/README.md

 The database runs on MariaDB and is provided by the server environment, such as Wampserver.
 While installing Wampserver (or other such server), make sure to select MariaDB as the database.

-You also need the mariadb python library for running the algorithm, which can be acquired by calling `pip install mariadb`.
+You also need the mariadb python library for running the matching algorithm, which can be downloaded from the console with the command `pip install mariadb`.

 During the installation of Joomla, you should choose `_ncc` as the database prefix.
 The database structure can be viewed from `database with foreign keys` folder from the picture `nokia_sql_diagram.png`